prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum number of seconds for which a newly created Pod should be ready
+<p>minReadySeconds defines the minimum number of seconds for which a newly created Pod should be ready
 without any of its container crashing for it to be considered available.</p>
 <p>If unset, pods will be considered available as soon as they are ready.</p>
 </td>